Warm up with a tasty soup recipe

 Although it is recommended that people with lupus receive most standard vaccinations, no specific recommendations exist with respect to how the new biologic medications may affect the safety and efficacy of these vaccinations.
 Learn more.

 These six women knew little about lupus when they were diagnosed.
 Not content to keep what they learned to themselves, they became committed to raising awareness of the disease that changed their lives.

 August means school is right around the corner.
 Read the following tips to learn more about what school officials, staff, and teachers need to know about lupus.

 We have a magazine full of news and information on its way to you.
 Here’s a sneak peek inside the Summer 2014 issue of Lupus Now.

-The Editor of Lupus Now magazine needs people to interview for the Summer 2014 issue.
-If you have activities your family does together - despite lupus, or use yoga to help you live better, we want to hear from you!
+The Editor of Lupus Now magazine needs people to interview for the Fall 2014 issue.
+If pain is affecting your sleep, skin lupus is causing emotional distress, dance helps you stay fit, or if you have a favorite book on coping with illness, we want to hear from you!